nsdnwe/HeicToJpg/README.md

-# Command line HEIC to JPG converter
+# Command-line HEIC to JPG converter

 Convert HEIC files to JPG in a folder and all it's subfolders.